alan-andrade/blog/content/posts/my-first-post.md

 ---
 title: "My First Post"
 date: 2020-09-29T21:55:04-07:00
-draft: true
+draft: false
 ---

-This is the first write up !
+This is the first post after seting up Hugo in 20 minutes and deploy using netlify.